 If you are going through a divorce, you may be curious about what will happen to your debts as a couple.
 This is a common concern for many spouses going through divorce, due to the fact that they do not want to be left with debts that the other party is responsible for.
-Continue readings to learn about martial debts and what happens to debt in a divorce in New Jersey.
+Continue readings to learn about martial debts and what happens to debt in a divorce in New York.
 It is important to understand what the courts will consider when dividing the debt between you and your ex-spouse.
 Reach out to our experienced bankruptcy attorney to discuss how our firm can assist you.
 We are prepared to handle your legal matters with your best interest in mind.

 What happens to debt in a divorce?

 Debts are treated very similarly to assets during the divorce process.
 Like all other marital property, debts are divided through equitable distribution.
 Equitable distribution is a process in which assets and debts will be divided in a fair manner, as seen by the court.
 This does not necessarily mean that the debt will be divided equally.
 Instead, the court will take various factors into consideration when dividing the assets and debts.
 Some of those factors include the following:

 - The length of the marriage

 - The amount of debt the couple has